Jeshwanthkumarpayyavula/creating-a-backdoor-with-SET/README.md

 ### Step 3:

 Open terminal and try execute some kali linux commands

 ## EXECUTION STEPS AND ITS OUTPUT:
 Social Engineering attacks are the various cons used by the hackers to trick people into providing sensitive data to the attackers.
+The command sudo setoolkit in the prompt gives menu with set prompt:

+## EXECUTION STEPS AND ITS OUTPUT:
+Social Engineering attacks are the various cons used by the hackers to trick people into providing sensitive data to the attackers.